A full printable version (PDF document) is accessible here: WSU Vancouver Annual Security Report 2011-2013 (PDF).

 - Legal Sanctions-Laws Governing Alcohol

 The state of Washington sets 21 as the minimum age to purchase, possess, and consume any alcoholic beverage.
 Specific ordinances regarding violations of alcohol laws, including driving while intoxicated, are available from the office of Public Safety.
 Some crimes involving alcohol include the following:

 - Person(s) under age 21 found possessing alcohol may be arrested or referred to the Prosecutor's Office for a “Minor in Possession” charge (gross misdemeanor).

 - Person(s) furnishing liquor to minors may be arrested or referred to the Prosecutor's Office for a “Furnishing Liquor to Minors” charge (gross misdemeanor).

 - Person(s) under 21 who purchase or attempt to purchase alcohol may be arrested or referred to the Prosecutor's Office for a “Minor Purchasing or Attempting to Purchase Liquor” charge (misdemeanor).

 Off-Campus Criminal Student Conduct

-At this time WSU Vancouver has no off-campus housing nor does it have fraternity or sorority organizations.
+At this time WSU Vancouver has no off-campus housing.
 WSU Vancouver police officers maintain a close working relationship with local law enforcement.
 University police officers will help local law enforcement with WSU Vancouver student issues when requested but University officers do not actively monitor off campus, non-University sponsored activities or individuals conduct.